Preparing for Your Interview Beforehand Can Help Give You the Edge

-Preparing ahead of time for your interview by doing some homework is a great way to stand out during your interview process.
+Preparing ahead of time for your interview by doing some homework is a great way to stand out during the interview process.

 For example, I recently interviewed a C-level candidate.
-During our interview I noticed that he hadn’t really done any research about the company despite me sending him information before our interview.
+During our interview, I noticed that he hadn’t really done any research about the company despite me sending him information before our interview.
 This told me that this candidate wasn’t really interested in the position.
-There was no excitement or passion towards the company he was interviewing for.
+There was no excitement or passion for the company he was interviewing for.

 So, please do some homework ahead of time.
 We will be able to see that when we talk to you, and it will give you a much better chance of being pushed through to the next round.

 Check out more blogs from our headhunters for expert tips and tricks on interviewing and landing the right career for you.